husky93/husky93/README.md

 # 👋 Hello!
-My name is **Maciej Sroka** and I enjoy creating things that live on the internet.
+My name is **Maciek** and I enjoy creating things that live on the internet.
 I live and breathe **JavaScript** and any modern tool associated with it.
 Currently looking for a job opportunity, you can contact me at: **sroka.maciej93@gmail.com**.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=husky93&theme=apprentice&layout=compact)](https://github.com/anuraghazra/github-readme-stats)